 View the Not-So-Silent Cinema "Vampyr" trailer here.

-Popcorn, drinks, and complimentary museum admission will be available from 5:30pm-7pm, followed by the film screening, a brief lecture and musical performance.
+Pretzels, drinks, and complimentary museum admission will be available from 5:30pm-7pm, followed by the film screening, a brief lecture and musical performance.
 No one will be admitted past 7:20pm.

 Famed Danish director Carl Th.
 Dryer's film Vampyr (1932) is among his finest works.
 Dryer's Vampyr uses a soft focus technique to conjure a hallucinatory dreamscape - or in this case, a nightmare.
 Allan Grey, a student of the occult, stumbles upon the village of Courtempierre, which has fallen under the curse of a vampire, and becomes entangled in its mystery.
 Can he save the village from its spell and make it out alive?